Published in

 MuseumVatican Gallery, Rome

-Among the unfinished Leonardo da Vinci paintings, it showed the Saint Jerome in a highly tensed bodily movement.
+One of the unfinished Leonardo da Vinci paintings, Saint Jerome in the Wilderness, showed Saint Jerome in a highly tensed bodily movement.
 Saint Jerome was a fourth-century scholar who translated the Bible into Latin during the time of his retreat as a hermit in the desert.
-Leonardo shows the subject with an outstretched and twisted arm.
+Leonardo showed the subject with an outstretched and twisted arm.
 He is holding a rock that he will beat against his chest in penance; at his feet is an old lion that he adopted after pulling a thorn from its paw.
 As he seems to implore forgiveness, the saint is raddled and emancipated, showing his inner strength in his eyes.
 Leonardo’s signature designs fill the background, including a misty landscape and a rocky outcropping.

 The entire body of Saint Jerome displays twists and uncomfortable kneeling, which depicts the passion.
 Further, the artwork is significant for Leonardo’s first anatomical knowledge.
 The intimate connection between his anatomical and artistic endeavors can be seen in the fact that he fiddled with and revised his anatomy over the years.
-I have written a separate article on Leonardo’s anatomy endeavor, which you can refer to here.
+I have written a separate article on Leonardo’s anatomy endeavor.
 One of the significant points to note is that the depiction of Saint Jerome shows the sternocleidomastoid muscle and accurate neck rendering, which Leonardo did not know until the 1510s.

 Martin Clayton tells the reason for the above fact,